 Walkowitz teaches undergraduate and graduate courses on the twentieth-century British and world Anglophone novel; theories of world literature and translation; the post-1945 British novel from Lamming to Sebald; Joyce’s Ulysses and its legacies; contemporary fiction and multilingualism; and the history and future of reading.
+In Spring 2023, she will co-teach a graduate seminar, "What is Gained in Translation," with Professor Ryan Kernan.
 Since 2000, Walkowitz has directed 20 Ph.D. dissertations and served on 23 additional PhD dissertation committees.
 Placements include tenure-track and permanent faculty positions at the Borough of Manhattan Community College at CUNY, Catholic University, Duke University, Hampton University, Incheon National University (South Korea), Rutgers University, UC-Berkeley, the University of Surrey (U.K.), the University of Toronto, and Wellesley College.